Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Deception Reasoning Evaluation

 \subsection{Ablation Study}

-This paper leverages a two-stage strategy and GPT-4 for target content and action extraction (see Section \ref{sec:target_extraction}).
+This paper uses a two-stage strategy and GPT-4 for target content and action extraction (see Section \ref{sec:target_extraction}).
 In this section, we compare the performance between one-stage and two-stage strategies, as well as GPT-3.5 and GPT-4.
-For target content extraction, we use the \emph{target accuracy} as the evaluation metric.
+During evaluation, we hire one annotator and randomly select 100 samples.
+For target content extraction, we define a metric called \emph{target accuracy}.
 If the system extracts non-target content from legal instruments, it will have a low score in this metric.
-For action extraction, we use the \emph{action complexity} as the metric.
-If the system cannot accurately realize the action decomposition process, it will have high \emph{action complexity}.
+For action extraction, we define a metric called \emph{action complexity}.
+This metric is related to inappropriate action decomposition.
+Take the complete actions in Table \ref{Table1} as an example.
+These actions are well-decomposed.
+But if we merge two actions into one action, this decomposition process is inappropriate, leading to an increase in \emph{action complexity}.
 Therefore, a good model should have high \emph{target accuracy} and low \emph{action complexity}.
-Table \ref{Table5} shows the experimental results for different strategies.
+Experimental results of different strategies are shown in Table \ref{Table5}.

-In Table \ref{Table5}, we observe that the two-stage strategy can always achieve better performance than the one-stage strategy.
-The reason lies in that if we merge target content and action extraction into one stage, it will increase the difficulty of the task, making it more likely that the output does not meet the predefined requirements.
+From this table, we observe that the two-stage strategy achieves better performance than the one-stage strategy.
+The reason lies in that if we merge target content and action extraction into one stage, it increases the task difficulty, making it more likely that the output does not meet the requirements.

 Meanwhile, GPT-4 can achieve better performance than GPT-3.5.
 Target content and action extraction require the model to understand not only the literal meaning of the text but also its structure and semantic content.
 Since GPT-4 can achieve better performance than GPT-3.5 in text understanding, it can also achieve better performance in target content and action extraction.